DevopediaOrg/AcronymLookup/README.md

 # Installation

+If running in Google Colab, installatio is part of the Jupyter Notebook `Acronyms.ipynb`.

-If running in Google Colab, simply run `Acronyms.ipynb`.
-Else, following this procedure:
+If not Google Colab, following this procedure:
 - Run `pip install -r requirements.txt` to set up Python dependencies.
 - Install and configure Postgres.
 DB schema is in file `setUpDb.sql`.
 On Linux, these can be done via commands:
 ```